-- issue.<attribute> represents the local record attributes.
-In our case it represents Servicenow Incidents.
+- entity.<attribute> represents the local record attributes.
+In our case, it represents Servicenow Incidents.

-The basic architectural setup of Exalate as integration enabler between two system is depicted below:
+The basic architectural setup of Exalate as an integration enabler between two systems is depicted below:

 - Letters A -F depicts the information flow between the systems.
 ServiceNow and Jira communicate with each other through the dedicated Exalate agent, keeping the autonomy of your system

-- Your (ServiceNow connected) Exalate Agent controls what information are sent and how incoming information is mapped.
+- Your (ServiceNow connected) Exalate Agent controls what information is sent and how incoming information is mapped.

-- Exalate agent is available for ServiceNow instance, Jira Cloud, Jira On Premise, HP ALM/QC, Github, Zendesk and more to come
+- Exalate agent is available for ServiceNow instance, Jira Cloud, Jira On-Premise, Salesforce, HP ALM/QC, Github, Zendesk, and more to come

-ServiceNow itself has a capability called IntegrationHub that allows reusable integrations with third-party systems and call them from anywhere in the ServiceNow platform.
+ServiceNow itself has a capability called IntegrationHub that allows reusable integrations with third-party systems and calls them from anywhere in the ServiceNow platform.

 - Use Exalate when